Last updated 27-Oct-2024

 Base = non premium, Premium = Upgraded/Premium, Premium Speakers, no external amplifier = Premium without pedestrian warning

-1.0 Computer = early pre late 2016, 2.0 Computer = HW2, 2.5 Computer = HW2.5, Full self-driving computer = HW3 (note this is the hardware and not the enabled software features)
+1.0 Computer = early pre late 2016, 2.0 Computer = HW2, 2.5 Computer = HW2.5, Full self-driving computer 3 = HW3, Full self-driving computer 4 = HW4 (note these are the hardware version only)

 Base, or Performance